SuperJedi224/ForceLang/docs/stdlib/math.md

 math.ln <number>
 ```

-Returns an approximation of the natural logarithm of the specified number, using the first 100 terms of the last approximation described [here.](https://en.wikipedia.org/wiki/Natural_logarithm)
+Returns an approximation of the natural logarithm of the specified number.
+The referecnce implementation is based on the last approximation described [here.](https://en.wikipedia.org/wiki/Natural_logarithm)

 **Function math.log**